grooviter/underdog/docs/guide/docs/sd-client/index.md

 # Stable Diffusion Client

-Underdog's Stable Diffusion Client (sd-client) module is an HTTP client to access Stable Diffusion different type of HTTP APIs:
+Underdog's Stable Diffusion Client (sd-client) was born an HTTP client to access [stable-diffusion](https://github.com/leejet/stable-diffusion.cpp) server.
+There are different type of HTTP client APIs available:

-- **sdapi**:
+- **sdapi**: This client exists for client compatibility with WebUI-style tools
-- **sdcpp**:
+- **sdcpp**: This is the native stable-diffusion.cpp API client

-For OpenAI HTTP api's there are already many good libraries, and it makes no sense to implement yet another openai http client.
+- **openai**: This family exists for client compatibility.
+Use it when you want OpenAI-style request and response shapes

+--8<-- "docs/sd-client/sdapi.md"

+--8<-- "docs/sd-client/sdcpp.md"

+--8<-- "docs/sd-client/openai.md"